Tour Duration: 4-Day, 3-Night

 - Overnight at Rajshahi (Hotel Chez Razzak)

 - Drive to Sona Masjid (90 km, 3 hrs) and visit some of the remaining archaeological sights of Gaur, which was the ancient capital of greater Bengal in the medieval period with a rich history.
 This once rich city is located in Bangladesh-India border and split between two countries.
 You will visit its beautiful mosques, palace, and shrine the whole day in the Bangladesh part of the city.

 - Overnight at Rajshahi (Hotel Chez Razzak)

 - After breakfast, drive to Kusumba (50 km, 1.5 hrs).
 Visit Kusumba Mosque, a beautiful stone-built mosque from medieval period.
-This is one of sixth remaining stone-built mosque from the Sultanate period in Bengal, which is very well preserved.
+This is one of the six remaining stone-built mosques from the Sultanate period in Bengal, which is very well preserved.

 - Drive to Paharpur (60 km, 1.5 hrs) and visit Somapura Mahavihara, a Buddhist monastery from the 8th century and a UNESCO world heritage site.
 This is the most impressive archaeological site in Bangladesh.

 - Overnight at Bogra (Hotel Naz Garden)